improbable-eng/zeuz-unreal-demo/README.md

 ### The Matchmaker
 Any matchmaker used alongside zeuz and this game server needs to support two endpoints:
-- `GET /v1/gameservers`: Get a list of game servers on zeuz payloads.
+- `GET /v1/gameservers`: Request a game server IP and port.
+    - The matchmaker uses zeuz to find and, if necessary, reserve a payload for the player to connect to.
+      - The body for the `GET` response is as follows (filled with example data):
+      ```json
+      {
+        "IP": "123.45.67.89",
+        "Port": 29000
+      }
+      ```
 - `POST /v1/gameservers/<PAYLOAD ID>`: Add a payload to the collection of ready game servers.
-    - The body for this `POST` request is as follows (filled with example data):
+    - The body for the `POST` request is as follows (filled with example data):
     ```json
     {
       "Ccu": 12,